Open-2-Photon-Microscope/3-axis-controller/developer guide/readme.md

 ### b.
 FFF 3D printer

 We sliced the part via **PrusaSlicer**, setting the layer height to 0,20 mm.
-It is made out of three independant parts : front, below, cap and frame.
-You can download the four stl files from the Github repo.
+It is made out of four independent parts : front, frame, below and rear.
+You can download the four stl files from the GitHub repo.
 The only part that requires a bit of support is the cap.
 An infill of 15% is enough, and could even be lightly reduced.

 ### c.
 Soldering bench